 Assessment and Monitoring within the vulnerable zone surrounding the facility from which hazardous materials were released will be provided by the county health department and/or the responding HazMat Team.
-Public health concerns will be assessed by the county Medical Director.
+Public health concerns will be assessed by the Health Officer in the jurisdictional county from the Florida Department of Health.
 Additional assistance and support in assessing the environmental and public health consequences of a release of hazardous materials from the State's Departments of Environmental Protection and Environmental Health Services, respectively.
 The local Division of Emergency Management will maintain a current listing of local, state, federal and private resources capable of assessing and monitoring the effects of a hazardous materials release.
 Laboratory support and equipment available for use by field monitoring personnel are identified in Section 7.0 of this plan.
 The Regional Domestic Security Task Force (RDSTF) Region 6 will provide monitoring and assessment if a Weapons of Mass Destruction (WMD) is involved.